foxbenjaminfox/vue-async-computed/README.md

   }
 })

+/*
-/* Until one second has passed, vm.sum will be null.
+   Until one second has passed, vm.sum will be null.
 After that, vm.sum will be 5.
-If you change vm.x or vm.y,
-   one second later vm.sum will automatically update itself to be the sum of what you set vm.x and vm.y to be a second before.
+If you change vm.x or vm.y, then one second later vm.sum will automatically update itself to be the sum of the values to which you set vm.x and vm.y the previous second.
 */
 ````